kmckiern/voratiq/docs/run-command-overview.md

 5. **Record keeping**
    - Append a JSON line to `.voratiq/runs.jsonl` containing run metadata (spec path, base revision, per-agent summaries, commit SHAs, test status, artifact paths).
    - Write final CLI output describing the run and the follow-up `voratiq review` command.
+   - Persist the orchestrator error (if any) for each agent so that the CLI and downstream tools can display the exact failure message.

 ## Artifacts per agent